 Everybody knows that the heart and soul of the planet in which we live in are the trees.
 They perform a vital function of filling the atmosphere with oxygen and removing the most dangerous greenhouse gas, carbon dioxide.
 By doing so, trees have so far provided clean air not just for us, but to also countless living beings that coexist with us.
 Giving out clean air is just one of the many advantages of trees.
 They help to prevent landslides by preventing the occurrence of loose soil.
 Trees cling on the other soil using their roots and doing so ensures that you do not have the landslides that are becoming more and more common these days.
-The use of reclaimed wood from old barns, bridges or houses in the making of products such as quality teak garden furniture is one positive thing that is happening more and more lately.
-Some say that rising electricity prices is also a way to force people into reducing their carbon footprint which is a very contentious issue.
+The use of reclaimed wood from old barns, bridges or houses is one positive thing that is happening more and more lately.
+Some say that rising electricity prices is also a way to force people into reducing their carbon footprint and using wood burning stoves which is a very contentious issue.

 Mankind has slowly, but surely prevented carbon from going into the earth and that will further lead to the most feared condition of all, global warming.
 It is a well-known fact that nearly all glaciers in the world are shrinking and it is an effect of deforestation and it could have been prevented if there were more forest lands in the earth currently.
 However, as it is, more and more trees are being fell every day and scientists predict that global warming cannot be stopped unless there are more trees and forest lands.
 Deforestation is experienced to a much greater extent in regions of lower economic growth and this might be due to the fact that trees offer a very cheap source of fuel.
 Countries like Brazil and the other South American countries have experienced the deforestation and a huge scale and that has led to the Amazon River forests to lose more than half of its habitat.